Datapalooza 2019 charts direction forward for new school

 The Data & Climate panel explored the ways data and data science can address climate change.
 Panelists included experts from UVA’s School of Engineering, Batten School of Leadership & Public Policy, and the College of Arts & Sciences.

 As environmental scientists, “we need to come up with new ways to do what we do, but do them faster,” said Andres Clarens, associate professor of civil and environmental engineering and director of the Virginia Environmentally Sustainable Technologies Lab.
 “I think that data science has a real opportunity to do that, because developing the methods for understanding some of these complex systems is much easier to do if you can bring some of the tools that data science has pioneered over the past decade to bear on these problems.”

 Ethical considerations in data science impact all of these disciplines, projects, and areas of study.
 Though data science has transformed the conduct of some approaches to social science and medical research, it is vitally important that ethical dimensions are a part of research planning and execution.
-The panel on Data & Ethics discussed ways to ensure that responsible data use—from privacy, to data sharing, to bias and more—is a natural part of every research project.
+The panel on Data and Ethics discussed ways to ensure that responsible data use—from privacy, to data sharing, to bias and more—is a natural part of every research project.

 “The University, this institution, and every institution, needs to take a courageous approach to data sharing and data access,” said panelist Phillip Boyce, JD, senior research program manager for the Center for Diabetes Technology.
 “This is the key that is going to unlock the potential for data science in medicine, and elsewhere.”